 CH.
-E. 650 ADVANCED TOPICS IN CHEMICAL ENGINEERING 1 to 3 credits
+E. 650 ADVANCED TOPICS IN CHEMICAL ENGINEERING

 A study of recent developments in chemical engineering theory and practice, such as ion exchange, crystallization, mixing, molecular distillation, hydrogenation, fluorination, etc. The topic will vary from term to term.

 CH.
 E. 660 CHEMICAL ENGINEERING SEMINAR